-The sysinfo tool uses information found in the Derby jar files to determine the version of any Derby jar in your CLASSPATH.
-Be sure that you have only one version of the Derby jar files specified in your CLASSPATH.
+The sysinfo tool uses information found in the Derby jar files to determine the version of any Derby jar in your CLASSPATH or modulepath.
+Be sure that you have only one version of the Derby jar files specified there.

 Upgrading a database